dooksajs/core/README.md

 # Resource loader

-Provides a convenient wrapper to add scripts or link ot the DOM
+Provides a convenient wrapper to add scripts or link to the DOM

 ### Installation